More ABBA sites

 The following is a list of ABBA sites that I personally find useful and interesting, and which I recommend for those who want to get wise about ABBA on the Internet.
 However, it is not intended to be a comprehensive list of ABBA-related links: there are many more great sites out there, and you will find them all through the sites below.
-To access any of the sites in the list, just click on the links to the right.
+To access any of the sites in the list, just click on the name of the site or use the links to the right.

 If you're looking for a ground-course in ABBA history...

 This is the official ABBA site - maintained by Universal Music - to which I am an intermittent contributor.
 ABBA - The Official Site is the ideal start for anyone who wants to get a ground course in the subject of ABBA.

 Here you will find biographies about the group and its individual members, as well as profiles of many of the people who collaborated with them: managers, musicians, designers, etc (written by me).
 The Official Site also offers a comprehensive discography, and an array of Articles, some of which are merely press releases for recent products, while others are in-depth essays on interesting parts of ABBA's history (written by me).
 On the official site you will often read the first news about upcoming ABBA releases from Polar Music International/Universal Music.